Aricg/aricg.github.io/plan.md

 ### I aim to tightly connect: Coding, building, testing, releasing, deploying and monitoring.

-> I'd like to look over your current pipelines and talk together about them.
+> I would like to look over your current pipelines and talk together about them.
 Your hopes, your dreams, etc.

 1) Identify and itemize workflows
 -------------------------------
-* Ticket to Merged
+* Ticket to merged
-* Alert to Revert
+* Alert to revert
 * Collect pain points
 * Pick operators to sit down with after meetings:
   * learn their systems, their workflows, itemize what takes up their time